When you're too busy, decisions are made that impair client experiences, degrade quality, and damage relationships. Learn how to avoid these mistakes.

 - I had to ask about the daily tea special, remind him of my dairy allergy, and ask about missing items on our table.

-Also, the food wasn’t quite as impressive and there was no fanfare over the birthday — just an extra mini cupcake delivered in the dessert tray.
-No special dessert, just TWO cupcakes instead of one.
+Also, the food wasn’t as impressive and there was no birthday fanfare — just an extra mini cupcake on the dessert plate.
+Nothing special, no celebration, just TWO cupcakes instead of one.

 It was a total letdown, especially considering how much I talked this place up!